Time (TIME) Q3 2017 Results - Earnings Call Transcript

 Kyle Evans - Stephens, Inc.

 Okay.
 You guys in the past talked a little bit about expecting Adelphic to cannibalize some of the Viant revenue.
 Did you see that in the quarter?
 What was the contribution of Adelphic in the quarter?
-And does it make any sense to back that out or is it kind of integrated into all your operations?
+And does it make any sense to back that out?
+Or is it kind of integrated into all your operations?

 Jennifer L. Wong - Time, Inc.

-The way I think about that business is Adelphic positions Viant to address the growing self-serve market, and some of their managed service business will migrate to self-serve but really it opens up the broader self-serve market to Viant in general, not just client declines but the market in general.
+The way I think about that business is Adelphic positions Viant to address the growing self-serve market.
+And some of their managed service business will migrate to self-serve, but really it opens up the broader self-serve market to Viant in general, not just client decline but the market in general.
 So that's kind of how I think about that.

 Kyle Evans - Stephens, Inc.